winber2/osb.moe---boilerplate/README.md

 Deploying with docker basically mimics production, which runs NGINX and gunicorn on top of the django application.

 You can alternatively just run `python3 manage.py runserver` to run a local django server on port `8000` without NGINX or gunicorn.

+## Developing

+This application uses React and Django.
+Django will be purely used for API's and the majority of the application will be frontend developing in React.
+While having one of the backends running (either using `python manage.py runserver` or using the docker deployment), you can start a local frontend serving server using webpack-dev-server:

+`cd osb.moe`
+`npm install` to install node depencies if needed
+`npm run start` to start up the webpack-dev-server

+You will then be able to see the frontend served at `localhost:3000`.
+Changes inside the osb.moe folder will update immediately in your browser, so it makes for faster React development.